aidanmelen/bobcat-miner-python/README.md

-autopilot.reset()       # Reset the Bobcat and wait for connection or exceeds max attempts autopilot.resync()      # Fastsync the Bobcat and wait for connection autopilot.fastsync()    # Fastsync the Bobcat until the gap is less than 400 or exceeds max attempts autopilot.autosync()    # Automatically sync the Bobcat by monitoring the gap during the proscribed reboot -> fastsync - > reset -> fastsync autopilot.is_syncing()  # Poll the Bobcat's gap to see if it is syncing over time
+autopilot.reset()       # Reset the Bobcat and wait for connection or exceeds max attempts autopilot.resync()      # Fastsync the Bobcat and wait for connection autopilot.fastsync()    # Fastsync the Bobcat until the gap is less than 400 or exceeds max attempts autopilot.is_syncing()  # Poll the Bobcat's gap to see if it is syncing over time
 ```